rage/java-programming/data/week2/2-conditional-statements.md

     System.out.println("The number was less than 10");
 }
 ```
-Note that the sentence "The number was less than 10" will not be printed, since the condition `number < 10 ` does not hold for number with value `11`.
+Note that the sentence "The number was less than 10" will not be printed, since the condition `number < 10 ` does not hold for the variable `number` with value `11`.

 ## Code Indentation and Block Statements
 A code block refers to a section enclosed by a pair of curly brackets.
 The source file containing the program includes the string `public class`, which is followed by the name of the program and the opening curly bracket of the block.
 The block ends in a closing curly bracket.
 The recurring snippet `public static void main(String[] args)` in the programs begins a block, and the source code within it is executed when the program is run.
 This snippet is, in fact, the starting point of all programs.
 Blocks define a program's structure and its bounds.
 A curly bracket must always have a matching pair: any code that's missing a closing (or opening) curly bracket is erroneous.